 - "Reinvention Roadmap: Break the Rules to Get the Job You Want and Career You Deserve"; Liz Ryan

 - "The Neo-Generalist: Where You Go is Who You Are"; Kenneth Mikkelsen, Richard Martin

 - I need to identify what it is I want to do work-wise and play-wise.

 - The excitement I get from WOL and my general learning could be just a good way of spending my leisure time.

 - It was great having Sonsoles’ input by asking me questions that started this whole thing off.
 I may look to do the next part of my journey with 1 or more fellow travellers.

 - I want to do further work on The 9 Whys to look at the How which I understand is the next step.

 - The attraction of being asked to do anything to get a job done may be dimming if the bulk of the work is drudge.

-- The putting on of workshops at work and at church to understand the need and then organising the running order to meet the need and then facilitating that continues to give me immense satisfaction.
+- The putting on of workshops and events at work and at church to understand the need and then organising the running order to meet the need and then facilitating that continues to give me immense satisfaction.
 This includes sourcing multimedia content to put in to that running order.
 The main source of that satisfaction is impacting those on the receiving end of those events deeply and powerfully.

 - I do need to resume the building of my Project Management 101 MOOC to nail it and then may be share my learning.
 This is after all the above has been done.